glenscheng/avro-C-intro/README.md

 A simple Avro C program to familiar myself with Avro.

 # Goal
-Implement from scratch a little Avro C hello world that does the following:
+Implement from scratch a simple Avro C hello world that does the following:
 - Reads a schema (pick a thing to implement, like a person with a name, phone number, birthday, and address)
 - Creates a value using that schema
 - Fill out the value with information